 Weekly mortgage rate averages tracked across our database of verified mortgage rate quotes — updated every evening.

-The national 30-year fixed average mortgage rate fell 0.001 points this week to 6.320%, according to MonitorBankRates trend data.
+The national 30-year fixed average mortgage rate currently averages 6.534%, according to MonitorBankRates trend data.

 Based on Fed funds rate futures, 10-year Treasury yield path, and historical mortgage spread model.
 Not financial advice.